joc-gafo/blog/README.md

    Copy the preamble (stuff between `+++`) from an existing post.
 1. Edit the preamble: title, timestamp etc.
 1. Create content!
 You can see the changes live at `localhost:1313` if you run `make dev`.
-1. When you're done, deploy the changes to S3 by typing `make deploy`.
+1. When you're done:
+    * If you have AWS credentials, you can build locally and deploy the changes to S3 by typing `make deploy`.
+CloudFront cache will be invalidated as well.
-1. Invalidate AWS CloudFront cache.
-This may take up to 15 minutes.
+    * If not, you can commit and push to GitHub.
+Travis CI will build and deploy on tag commits.
+      _However, we do not want to abuse Travis' free service!_
+      Please build and deploy locally if you can.
 1. ???
 1. PROFIT!